activecm/rita-legacy/docs/Manual Installation.md

 1. ```sudo mkdir -p /var/lib/rita/logs && sudo chmod -R 755 /var/lib/rita```
 1. ```sudo touch /var/lib/rita/safebrowsing && sudo chmod 666 /var/lib/rita/safebrowsing```

-In addition, RITA's config file must be downloaded and installed.
-You can download the config file from Github, but be sure to get the correct version for the version of RITA you are working with.
-* ```sudo wget -O /etc/rita/config.yaml https://github.com/activecm/rita/raw/master/etc/rita.yaml && sudo chmod 666 /etc/rita/config.yaml ```

-Alternatively, copy the config file from your local RITA source code.
+Copy the config file from your local RITA source code.
 * ```sudo cp $GOPATH/src/github.com/activecm/rita/etc/rita.yaml /etc/rita/config.yaml && sudo chmod 666 /etc/rita/config.yaml```

 At this point, you can modify the config file as needed and test using the ```rita test-config``` command.
 There will be empty quotes or 0's assigned to empty fields.
 [RITA's readme](../Readme.md) has more information on changing the configuration.